darklang/docs/docs/walk-throughs/ifttt-events.md

 ---
-title: Alerting with IFTTT
+title: "Walk-through: Trigger an event on IFTTT"
-sidebar_label: Alerting with IFTTT
+sidebar_label: "IFTTT: trigger an event"
 ---

 In this tutorial, we will create a tool that allows you to approve or deny users